 A student failing more than two academic subjects (a subject with tests and quizzes) cannot be promoted to the next grade.
 Because of their importance, students who fail both English and math for the year cannot be promoted to the next grade.
 Students failing one or two academic subjects will be promoted only if they successfully complete the subjects in summer school.
 English, math and history are required in summer school.
 Some high school credits may be made up in future grades.
-In grades 6-8, a student failing both English and math will be retained.
+In grades 3-8, a student failing both English and math will be retained.
 Some elementary subjects cannot be made up in summer school, but will count against a student's promotion.
-Questions should be directed to the administration.
+Students in grades K5-2 with at least one D or F. will be reviewed for possible retention.
+Ouestions should be directed to the administration.